 If one of the share owners of the tenants in common mortgage passes away, their share will pass to their heirs through a will rather than to the surviving tenants.

-That’s why it is crucial to write a will as you approach later life, as if there isn’t one, any property would be shared out according to the rules of intestacy.
+That’s why it is crucial to write a will, as if there isn’t one, any property would be shared out according to the rules of intestacy.
 This could result in your share of the property being left to someone you might not want it to be given to.

 A sole mortgage is taken out in just one person’s name and it is their sole responsibility to meet the monthly payments.
 If the homeowner has died and they have named a beneficiary, then the property and any mortgage debt is inherited by them.
 If no beneficiary has been named, the lender still has a right to claim their money back and can do this by selling the property.